glennhenry/cs-notes/docs/internet-and-web/03-javascript/javascript.md

 This allows developers to manipulate HTML and CSS in a web page.
 JavaScript will access specific element by searching the DOM tree based on ID, class, selector, and tags.

-For example consider the following code that shows how JavaScript access an element based on id selector :
+For example consider the following code that shows how JavaScript access an element based on id selector:

 ```html
 <div id="myDiv">Hello, world!</div>